Traubert/FiNer-rules/finer-readme.md

 # FiNER – Finnish Named-Entity Recognizer

 FiNER is a rule-based named-entity recognition tool for Finnish.
-It uses tools based on the CRF-based tagger FinnPos, the Finnish morphology package OmorFi, and the FinnTreeBank corpus for tokenization and morphological analysis, and a set of pattern-matching (`pmatch`) rules for recognizing and categorizing proper names and other expressions in plain-text input.
+It uses tools based on the CRF-based tagger FinnPos, the Finnish morphology package OmorFi, and the FinnTreeBank corpus for tokenization and morphological analysis, and a set of pattern-matching (`pmatch`) rules for recognizing and categorizing proper names and other expressions in plaintext input.

 ## Ontology & Name hierarchy